 [PDF] 2009.
 An HBES hero: A special tribute to Dr. Billy E. Frye.
 Human Behavior and Evolution Society Newsletter.
 Winter 2009, 2 pp. (Richard D. Alexander, William G. Irons, and Napoleon E. Chagnon).

-2013.
+[PDF] 2013.
 Religion, evolution and the quest for global harmony.
 In K. Summers and B. Crespi (eds.), Human Social Evolution: The Foundational Works of Richard D. Alexander (New York: Oxford University Press), pp.384-425.
+[Included in this file is a poem by RDA selected by the editors, and an introduction by William Irons]

 [PDF] 2013.
 The distribution of periodical cicada Brood III in 1997, with special emphasis on Illinois (Hemiptera: Magicicada spp.).
 American Entomologist 59: 9-14.
 (Cooley, J.R., Marshall, D.C., Richards, A.F., Alexander, R.D., Irwin, M.D., Coelho, J.R. and Simon, C.).